henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 in the documentation to help users understand any likely impact.
 As developers we don't always have time to investigate all aspects of every candidate library we might use and maybe someone would see the Deja-fu readme and choose that over cljc.java-time just because they feel 'time is not enough of their core business'.
-This seems a bit vague to me, so I decided to do some experiments to try to provide a bit more colour around the cost of using cljc.java-time in the browser.
+I feel these claims need to be looked at in more detail and quantified, so I decided to do some experiments to try to provide a bit more colour around the relative costs of using these two libraries in the browser.

 # The Experiment